Borrego/Bear Wallow Trail

 Steve, Sue, and Diana approach the junction of trails 150 and 254

-After you cross Tesuque Creek on a log, and continue for another few minutes.
-You will then reach yet another trail junction, this time meeting trail 254 (GPS: 150254).
-You can see the junction in the photo to the left.
+After you cross Tesuque Creek, continue for another few minutes for about 0.1 mi (190m).
+You will then reach the trail junction with trail 254 (GPS: 150254).
 Go left.

 Steve on the trail